MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-enable-debugging-for-aspnet-applications.md

 ## Debug ASP.NET Core apps

->[!NOTE]
->The IIS Express server is preconfigured, and IIS Express debug settings are already selected for new ASP.NET Core projects.
->
->For local IIS debugging, make sure you have met all the requirements in [Prerequisites for debugging on local IIS](#prerequisites-for-debugging-on-local-iis).
+IIS Express is the default, and is preconfigured.
+If you're debugging on Local IIS, make sure you meet the [requirements for local IIS debugging](#iis).

 1. Select the ASP.NET Core project in Visual Studio **Solution Explorer** and click the **Properties** icon, press **Alt**+**Enter**, or right-click and choose **Properties**.